Born in Dalston, Cumberland 20 August 1897

 Jack's older brother, Twentyman, known as Percy, worked for the market gardener C Kidd.
 At the 1911 census, the family of four boys parents and cousin Margaret Jane Wilson lived at Benfieldside Lodge at the bottom of the drive to the Murray's.
 Twentyman, given in the census as a 'gentleman', was the 'general factotum' private assistant and chauffeur to J G Murray.

-At 14, Jack left school having completed Standard 7; he went to work for J G Murray, whom they called ‘The Governor’ at the head office of the North Eastern Brewery, based at the Royal Hotel, Consett.
+At 13, Jack was sent up to the 'Big House' to meet JG about a job.
+He answered some questions and did some handwriting.
+When he turned 14 he left school having completed Standard 7 and went to work for the North East Brewery at the head office based at the Royal Hotel, Consett.
 Here, as the office boy, he experienced all kinds of shenanigans in the office, hotel and pop factory.

 In 1911, Jack saw the aeronaut Gustav Hamel fly around Carlisle Racecourse and took to buying model aeroplanes from Gammages.